Monastery without Walls

 "Each of us is a mirror of eternal contemplation, with a reflection that must surely be that of the living Son of God with all his works" - Mechthild of Madgeburg

 Groups meet once a week.
-Participants to this program make a commitment to be part of the group for as long as they desire (for example: one month) and they are invited to join as much as possible in the liturgies at Christ Church or elsewhere.
+Participants to this program make a commitment to be part of the group for as long as they desire (for example: one month) and they are invited to join as much as possible in the liturgies at Christ Church.

 The program is led by Fr.
 Gianluigi Gugliermetto, to whom participation requests should be directed: email@example.com

 What participants say about the program: